christophecvr/macos-script-login-logout/README.md

 After uninstallation User can answer Yes to reinstall the service or No to just have it removed.

+After all is done User can choose to keep or remove the cloned git repo.

 # Logging of this script.

 After Automatic install the logs will be in the users default log directory which is: